-I know what you’re thinking: grabbing people, and shaking them?
+I know what you’re thinking: grabbing people and shaking them?
 They will hate me if I just go on a rant about ‘the truth’ like some crazy person.
 That’s true.
-If we write a story that just expresses our One True Sentence the story will be what we call ‘preachy’.
-Preachy is not fun because it abandons the core of storytelling - conflict.
+If we write a story that just expresses our One True Sentence, the story will be what we call ‘preachy’.
+Preachy is not fun because it abandons the core of storytelling – conflict.
 That’s the problem.
-But we aren’t done yet.
+But we haven’t finished yet.
 There’s also an opportunity.

 The Sentence of Doom

-Now we have our One True Sentence, it should be easy to write down the exact opposite.
-Write the most evil thing you can think of.
-Write something False.
+So, we have our One True Sentence.
+Now, you can easily write the exact opposite.
+Write the most evil thing you can think of, something false.
 Write a Sentence of Doom.
-Now we are getting somewhere, because if our story shows One True Sentence in opposition to a Sentence of Doom then it will have conflict – and conflict is what stories are all about.
+Now we are getting somewhere, because if our story shows One True Sentence in opposition to a Sentence of Doom, then it will have conflict – and conflict is what stories are all about.